cloudfoundry/bosh-azure-cpi-release/docs/get-started/via-arm-templates/deploy-bosh-via-arm-templates.md

 # Deploy BOSH on Azure via ARM templates

->**NOTE**: This guidance is for the version `v2.7.0` of [bosh-setup template](https://github.com/Azure/azure-quickstart-templates/tree/137cb18522ae28175f9e96715f93104d113b338f/bosh-setup).
-The `v2.7.0` is based on [cf-release](https://github.com/cloudfoundry/cf-release).
-The latest version `v3.0.0+` of the template is based on [cf-deployment](https://github.com/cloudfoundry/cf-deployment).
-If you would like to follow the guidance for the latest template, please go to the [latest doc](https://github.com/cloudfoundry-incubator/bosh-azure-cpi-release/tree/master/docs/get-started/via-arm-templates/deploy-bosh-via-arm-templates.md).
+>**NOTE**: This guidance is for the version `v3.0.0+` of [bosh-setup template](https://github.com/Azure/azure-quickstart-templates/tree/master/bosh-setup).
+The `v3.0.0+` is based on [cf-deployment](https://github.com/cloudfoundry/cf-deployment).
+The older version `v2.7.0` of the template is based on [cf-release](https://github.com/cloudfoundry/cf-release).
+If you would like to follow the guidance for the older template, please go to the [doc](https://github.com/cloudfoundry-incubator/bosh-azure-cpi-release/tree/a5a3f6c3d0c773aa274fe96f2e5fee4ecf3d7b00/docs/get-started/via-arm-templates/deploy-bosh-via-arm-templates.md).

 # 1 Prepare Azure Resources